 xmodmapinstalled, and it happens to be located at /usr/bin/X11/xmodmap.
 Peachy.

-- Now you're all set!
+Now you’re all set!
 The basic idea is to hit a key sequence, beginning with your multi-key, and then two characters you wish to combine.
 For example, to make an é, you would hit Alt ' e.
-That's right-Alt, release, apostrophe, release, e.
+That’s right-Alt, release, apostrophe, release, e.
 Or, you can hold down all the keys at once (i.e. right-Alt + apostrophe + e).
 You can also produce é if you hit the e before the apostrophe, as long as you begin the sequence with your multi-key.
-Note that your term might not recognize the accented characters, and so you should probably do your testing in some place like a browser or text editor.

 Now you can type your French papers much more quickly, because you won’t have to select individual characters from some symbol chart in your word processor, and you can correspond with your German friends on gaim just as quickly, because you won’t have to copy and paste accented characters from some site.